Daxanius/NoPryingEyes/README.md

 - More features planned

 ## How it works
-I will explain everything to the best of my ability, but if something is not clear, feel free to join the [Discord](https://discord.gg/8Mm3g3T5re) and ask for clarification on any of these topics.
+If something is unclear, you are welcome to join the [Discord](https://discord.gg/8Mm3g3T5re) to talk about it.

 ### Telemetry
 If telemetry is disabled, it will replace the telemetry sender with a dummy that does nothing.